mahyahhp/life-in-the-uk-test/README.md

 ## Judicial systems and law ##
 * Laws are divided into
   * criminal law: investigated by the police or another authority such as a council, and which are punished by the courts
-    - Carrying a weapon.
-Drugs, Racial crime, Selling tobacco, Smoking in public places, Buying alcohol, Drinking in public, Female genital mutilation (FGM) which is also known as cutting or female circumcision, Forced marriage, drive without insurance, not to have an MOT certificate if your vehicle is more than three years old
+    - Carrying a weapon, Drugs, Racial crime, Selling tobacco, Smoking in public places, Buying alcohol, Drinking in public, Female genital mutilation (FGM) which is also known as cutting or female circumcision, Forced marriage, drive without insurance, not to have an MOT certificate if your vehicle is more than three years old
   * civil law: disputes between individuals or groups
     - Housing law, Consumer rights, Employment law, Debt
 * Police: